The Writers’ Block Myrna Kostash

 “I did the interviews, went back to Edmonton to start writing and then I just never went back to Toronto because I found this extraordinary community of Ukrainian Canadians in Edmonton,” says Kostash.

-“They weren’t like the ones that I went to church camp with; they were much more like me in that they were left-wing, they were feminist, they were kind of bohemian.
+“They were left-wing, they were feminist, they were kind of bohemian.
 They came from Toronto.
 They came from Montreal.
 They were here in Edmonton in the late ‘70s and I landed among them and they brought me into their group.”

 “We’re still here”